JoaquimCarneiro/Estudo_Rust/README.md

 ### Linux

-As always you should use your package manager to install software:
+As always, you should use your package manager to install software:

 ##### - Debian, Ubuntu, etc.